 SEASON

-WCD’s Emerging Artist Initiative is in partnership with The School of Contemporary Dancers.
+WCD’s Emerging Artist Initiative is generously sponsored by the Gail Asper Family Foundation and is in partnership with the School of Contemporary Dancers.

 Choreography: